 Like most wood eating organisms, drywood termites will cause damage as they eat their way through structural members in the home.
 In general, they don’t move quickly so don’t panic if you discover activity.
 But understand the problem needs to be treated to ensure it doesn’t linger allowing them to cause more damage.

 HOW TO TREAT A HOME FOR DRYWOOD TERMITES ^

 The most common way drywood termites have been treated in the past was by tenting the structure and fumigating.
 This process ensures all active insects in the home are killed.
 But the treatment is costly; the average home will cost $15,000+ to be fumigated.
 For this reason other treatments have been developed and at this time, there are a couple that work well.

-For open areas like an attic, rafters, roof decking, exterior siding and the wood found under the home in crawl spaces, BORACARE is a good way to properly treat an active problem.
-Boracare is a boron based chemical which is designed to soak into wood.
+For open areas like an attic, rafters, roof decking, exterior siding and the wood found under the home in crawl spaces, BORATHOR is a good way to properly treat an active problem.
+Borathor is a boron based chemical which is designed to soak into wood.
 A thorough application can penetrate 3-4 inches and once the treatment cures (which takes 48-72 hours), insects eating the wood will die.
-So for open, accessible areas, Boracare is a cost effective long lasting treatment that will both control and prevent future termite activity.
+So for open, accessible areas, Borathor is a cost effective long lasting treatment that will both control and prevent future termite activity.

 For hard to access spaces, you can even fog it.
-We have several FOGGER RENTALS which will mist the product out over the area needing protection thus ensuring proper coverage with little effort.
+We have several fogging machines which will mist the product out over the area needing protection thus ensuring proper coverage with little effort.
 The good thing about fogging is that you can get the material evenly distributed in very little time.
-The fogger will pump out a gallon of mixed material in about 12-15 minutes.

 In summary, drywood termites can be “scary” when first identified.
-But they don’t eat quickly and with the right product applied at the right location, you can control any nest using either Boracare or Premise Foam.
+But they don’t eat quickly and with the right product applied at the right location, you can control any nest using the right combination of the products listed above.